telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/tag-helpers.md

 ### Overview

-Here is an example of how you can define a kendo Window using a Tag Helper
+The example below demonstrates how to define a Kendo UI Window by using a Tag Helper.

 ###### Example

         <kendo-window name="window1">Window contents</kendo-window>

 ### Configuration

 The Window Tag Helper configuration options are passed as attributes of the tag.
-The window contents are simply placed between the opening and closing tag.
+The Window contents is placed between the opening and closing tag.

+**cshtml**

-###### cshtml
+###### Example

         @(Html.Kendo().Window()
             .Name("window")